 You should consider your app’s screenshots as promotional graphic content to show your users how your app will add value to their lives.
 This type of content serves users who like to know about the app but don’t want to read the long app descriptions.

 Along with screenshots, you can also use video to attract users.
-According to research, 85% of the internet audience in the US watches videos online over mobile devices.
-Therefore, adding a video can engage your users on the App Store page and chances are high they will end up downloading your app.
+According to research, 78% of people say that they were convinced to buy or download a software or app by watching a video.
+Therefore, adding a video can engage your users on the App Store page, and chances are high they will end up downloading your app.

 For example, If you plan to do App Store Optimization for games, you can add a short video in your app listing that shows users how to play it.